CESSProject/cess-js-sdk/README.md

 A js-sdk for Cess Project with file storage

+Supports CommonJS and ES Module import type

-Support for use in node.js and browsers
+Support for use in node.js and browsers,use in browser, it is necessary to install the Polkadot wallet plugin in the browser https://polkadot.js.org/extension/

 ## Install